Frequently Asked Questions Regarding Regulation Crowdfunding and Intermediary Requirements

 Question 304.3: What obligations do intermediaries have if the issuer chooses to engage in a rolling close?

 Answer: Regulation Crowdfunding does not specify the type of offering in which an issuer may choose to engage.
 If an issuer decides to do a “min/max” offering in which offered securities will be sold if a minimum is met, but subject to a cap on the overall amount sold, it may wish as well to engage in a “rolling close” in which, once a specified minimum threshold is met, investors are notified by the intermediary that that minimum portion of the issue will be closed and funds are released to the issuer.
-After this initial close, the issuer may make additional closes until the maximum offering amount is received. the applicable requirements of Regulation Crowdfunding must be met at the time of each closing.
+After this initial close, the issuer may make additional closes until the maximum offering amount is received.
+If an issuer chooses to engage in a rolling close, the applicable requirements of Regulation Crowdfunding must be met at the time of each closing.
 For example, Rule 304(b) requires, among other things, that if an offering is closed prior to the deadline identified in offering materials, the intermediary must provide notice to any potential investors, and give or send notice to investors that have made investment commitments, of: at least five business days’ notice of the new deadline, an investor’s right to cancel commitments for any reason until 48 hours prior to the new offering deadline, and whether the issuer will continue to accept investments during the 48 hour period prior to the new offering deadline.

 Question 304.4: What happens if the offering changes?